malerinc/slapstack/README.md

 ## Getting Started
 ### Installation
-We publish this project alongside our experiment script and a control package containing various SLAP heuristics as well as a ULSP heuristic.
+We published this project alongside our experiment script and a control package containing various SLAP heuristics as well as a ULSP heuristic.
+More details on the experiment setups and results can be found in the associated publication [[2]](#pfrommer2022).
 To set up your environment and recreate our experiment results, the following steps can be taken:
 1. Cloning the repository:
 	```
 	git clone https://github.com/malerinc/slapstack.git